ucrdatacenter/ucrdatacenter.github.io/apprenticeship/apprenticeship_2025h1.md

 additional prerequisites.
 “Basic R skills” refers to either attending the first three workshops, having taken ENGDATA101, having participated in a UCR course with a data encounter, or equivalent experience.
-Exact times and location will be announced soon; workshop materials will be added gradually.
+Exact times will be announced soon; workshop materials will be added gradually.

+All workshops will take place in classroom **F-13**, unless stated otherwise.

 | Date | Topic | Prerequisites |
 |----|----|----|